BDC Hamburger Icon

 5. Interpret the data.

-The big data analytics market is expected to grow by a compound annual rate of 12.3% through 2027, according to Research and Markets.
+The big data analytics market is expected to grow by a compound annual rate of 12.3 percent through 2027, according to PR Newswire Research and Markets.

 Why is there a shortage of data analysts?

-Data science was the fastest-growing IT skill in 2021, according to DevSkiller.
+The U.S. Bureau of Labor Statistics has projected the data science industry to grow 35 percent through 2032.
 The driving force behind the growth of data science is the sheer quantity of data being generated.
 But even as more people become educated in this field, there still aren’t enough data analysts to go around.
 Here are four reasons why:

 Highly skilled job